-Dithionite solution has to be prepared fresh and stored on ice immediately before use.
-Add 51 mg dry dithionite into a glass volumetric flask and add phosphate buffer to the final 10 ml volume.
-Keep the flask closed and minimize exposure to air.
+Dithionite solution is prepared fresh and stored on ice immediately before use.
+Add 51 mg dry dithionite into a volumetric glass flask.
+Add phosphate buffer up to 10 ml final.
+Keep the flask closed.
+Minimize air exposure.

-\Note:
+Note:

 Up to Version MiPNet14.06(03) a dithionite concentration of 10 mM was used.
-Following a change in the size of the TIP2k-Syringes from 500 mm $^3$ to 200 mm $^3$ a series of instrumental $O_2$ background experiments showed identical results with 10 and 30 mM dithionite solutions.
+Instrumental O_2 background experiments showed identical results with 10 and 30 mM dithionite stocks.
+30 mM is now used with TIP2k-Syringes of 200 mm3 and 500 mm3.